mclaros/rack-restrict_access/README.md

 ##### Credentials

 Designate one or multiple valid username/password combinations.
+Can be single/multiple delimited strings, hashes (where :username and :password are set to a string or regexp), or arrays of strings

 ```